 Gayle Herbert Robinson: What advice would you give Frankford alum interested in pursuing the cyber-security field?

-If you are more of a leader then you may want to focus on process oriented aspect.
-This is how you organized resource to achieve compliance.
+If you are more of a leader, then you may want to focus on the process-oriented aspect.
+This is how you organized resources to achieve compliance.
 It still has a technical aspect but focuses more on organizational skills and balancing risk.
-This doesn’t require a software background but more a business and operations background.
+This doesn’t require a software background but more of a business and operations background.

 How did Frankford prepare you for the entrepreneur world?
 What was your most inspiring experience at Frankford?

-But looking back the biggest influence was being part of the choir.
-Not only did it give me a great group of friends but it gave me the ability to stand up in front of others.
-The work ethic that came from putting in the extra hours and effort required to get things just right became the foundation I used to get through under-graduate while working part-time.
-I also thinking that the trip we took to Ireland in ’75 is what grew into my passion to travel.
+But looking back, the biggest influence was being part of the choir.
+Not only did it give me a great group of friends, but it gave me the ability to stand up in front of others.
+The work ethic that came from putting in the extra hours and effort required to get things just right, became the foundation I used to get through under-graduate, while working part-time.
+Also, our trip we took to Ireland in ’75 is what grew into my passion to travel.

 Now that you've entered retirement, (when?) what advice would you give those entering this exciting next chapter?

-Well this is still pretty new to me – not quite two years – but the best advice I can give is ease into it.
-For many going from working full time, or more, to not working it can be a big challenge.
-In the beginning there are many things you’ve put off while you were working that will keep you busy but as that list dwindles down you need to make sure you have something that fills you day and gives you purpose.
-For each of us that will be different.
+working--can be a big challenge.
+In the beginning, there are many things you’ve put off while you were working that will keep you busy.
+But, as that list dwindles down, you need to make sure you have something that fills your day and gives you purpose.
+For each of us, that will be different.

 Over the years, you and your wife, Susan, have travelled the world.
 What experience left you breathless?
 And what visit was the most humbling?

 We have traveled quite a bit and have been to many parts of the world.
-It’s hard to pick just one place that left us breathless but flying in a helicopter over Victoria Falls in Africa or staring out from the highest point in Machu Picchu, in Peru, at the structures that where built almost 600 years ago are certainly high on the list.
-Similarly, looking up at the ceiling of the Sistine Chapel in the Vatican or standing in front of the Hagia Sohia in Istanbul is certainly humbling.
+It’s hard to pick just one place that left us breathless.
+However, flying in a helicopter over Victoria Falls in Africa or staring out from the highest point in Machu Picchu, in Peru, at the structures built almost 600 years ago are certainly high on the list.
+Also, looking up at the ceiling of the Sistine Chapel in the Vatican or standing in front of the Hagia Sohia in Istanbul are certainly humbling.

 What's it like being a new grandpop?
 What's your grandson's name.
 How does he amaze you?

 My grandson’s name is Cade.
 Since most of the Alums are probably grandparents too it seems silly to talk about how great it is but….
 He’s three years old and I love spending time with him.
-Watching him discover the world and see it with young eyes makes me feel optimistic about the future.
-It brings back so many great memories of raising our boys when he is cuddled up in my lap.
-He lives on the east coast and we live near San Diego so I don’t get to see him as much as I’d like but it makes the time we do spend together that much more precious.
+Watching him discover the world and see it with young eyes, makes me feel optimistic about the future.
+It brings back so many great memories of raising our boys when he's cuddled up in my lap.
+He lives on the east coast and we live near San Diego, so I don’t get to see him as much as I’d like; but it makes the time we do spend together that much more precious.

-Although I’m not sure I would change a thing in my life I’d probably tell him to slow down some and enjoy the little things.
-It’s easy to get caught up in everything and forget that life is not all about accomplishment it’s also about the journey.
-Now that I’m retired I’m getting to focus on the little things more but I’d tell myself to start a little sooner – life goes by too fast.
+Although I’m not sure I would change a thing in my life, I’d probably tell him to slow down some and enjoy the little things.
+It’s easy to get caught up in everything and forget that life is not all about accomplishments.
+It’s also about the journey.
+Now that I’m retired, I’m getting to focus on the little things more.
+I'd tell myself to start enjoying life a little sooner – life goes by too fast.

 How long have you lived in California?
 (What area?)
 What adjustments did you have to make?

-My wife and I have lived in the Carlsbad for almost 25 years now.
-It is a beautiful place with great weather, wonderful people and a lot to do.
-It is not hard to adjust to living here given the above.
+My wife and I have lived in Carlsbad for almost 25 years now.
+It's a beautiful place with great weather, wonderful people and a lot to do.
+It's not hard to adjust to living here given the above.

 Name three people you would love to meet and why?